lauxley/jquery.repartee.js/README.md

 jquery.repartee.js
 ==================

-jquery.repartee.js is a simplistic responsive image jquery plugin.
+Note: this is a prototype, not used in a production environment yet. jquery.repartee.js is a simplistic responsive image jquery plugin.

 Description
 -----------

-The goal is to easily change the urls of the images in a page, if need be. this library does not contain any form of url logic, it only handles the transparent loading and displaying from the new source of the image.
+The goal is to easily change the source of images in a page, if needs be, meaning if the source width is too far from the displayed width.
+This library does not contain any form of url logic, it only handles the transparent loading and displaying from the new source of the image.

 But why ?